Jaaron0606/Jaaron0606.github.io/readme.md

 # Portfolio

 ## Description
-Portfolio using using HTML, CSS, bootstrap and Javascript
+Portfolio using using HTML, CSS, and bootstrap

 ## Installation
 There isn't any instalation needed, simply download the HTML file and open it in your browser.